List of YuYu Hakusho characters: Minoru Kamiya/Doctor

-Kaname Hagiri / Sniper
+Kaname Hagiri/Sniper

 Kaname Hagiri (刃霧 要, Hagiri Kaname), also known as Sniper (Sunaipā), is a seventeen-year-old human and one of Sensui's comrades.
-His ability, Deathprint bullseye, allows him to "shoot" any object infused with his aura at his enemy.
+His ability, Deathprint Bullseye, allows him to "shoot" any object infused with his aura at his enemy.
 After marking his enemy with targets, these objects will zero in on them without fail.
 While trying to stop Yusuke from following Sensui and company, Hagiri is seemingly killed by Hiei.
-But it is later revealed that Hiei was very precise not to kill him, and he was healed by Kamiya.
-He is last seen alongside his sister, who has an ability akin to psychometry, and sets out after a group of bullies who killed a kitten after being shown these events by his sister.
+But it is later revealed that Hiei was very precise not to kill him, and Kamiya healed him.
+He is last seen alongside his sister, who has an ability akin to psychometry, and sets out after a group of bullies who killed a kitten after his sister shows him these events.
 He later disappeared after high school.

-Kiyoshi Mitarai / Seaman
+Kiyoshi Mitarai/Seaman

 Kiyoshi Mitarai (御手洗 清志, Mitarai Kiyoshi), also known as Seaman (Shīman), is a fourteen-year-old human and one of Sensui's comrades.
 His ability, Seaman, allows him to mix his blood with liquids to create shape-shifting, nearly invulnerable creatures made of water.
 His territory is contained within these creatures that he traps people in to drown.
 Mitarai is psychologically scarred after watching the Black Chapter videotape and believes that all humans, including himself, are inherently evil and should be wiped out.
 He attacks Kuwabara and his friends, but is defeated when Kuwabara regains his aura and acquires the new ability to summon the Dimensional Sword.
 Sensui knew Mitarai was weak and uncertain, and therefore had him bugged with a listening device and tried to kill him alongside Hagiri in Yusuke's apartment.
 Having been saved by Kuwabara twice and then by Botan, Mitarai rethinks his stance on humans and decides to help in the fight against Sensui.
 After the final fight, he lives a normal life and gets into his school of choice.
 He later devotes his time to environmental and international issues.
 He is voiced by Rica Matsumoto in Japanese and by Justin Pate in English.

-Tsukihito Amanuma / Game Master
+Tsukihito Amanuma/Game Master

 Tsukihito Amanuma (天沼 月人, Amanuma Tsukihito), also known as Game Master (Gēmu Masutā), is an eleven-year-old human boy and one of Sensui's comrades.
-His ability Game Master can bring video games to reality, creating them within his territory.
+His ability, Game Master, can bring video games to reality, creating them within his territory.
 To stall Yusuke and company for as long as possible, he recreates a specific game at Sensui's request that requires seven players and can be replayed until it is won, taking on the role of its main character/antagonist.
-However, Kurama informs Amanuma that Sensui took advantage of the child and chose a game where the antagonist dies if beaten, causing Amanuma to die as well.
-Shaken, Amanuma loses the final match and Kurama wins, killing the boy.
+However, Kurama informs Amanuma that Sensui took advantage of the child and chose a game in which the antagonist dies if beaten, causing Amanuma to die as well.
+Shaken, Amanuma loses the final match, and Kurama wins, killing the boy.
 However, Amanuma is brought back to life by Koenma's pacifier, just as Sensui intended for him to waste the power.
 He later lives a normal life and even makes new friends his age.